 On a cool evening, the feeling of a moonrise over the Sangre de Cristo mountains.
 Looking East from near Alamosa, Colorado.
 Three 14,300+ foot (4359 m) peaks are visible towards the right: Ellingwood, Blanca (Sisnaajini), and Little Bear.

-14ers near Alamosa, CO
+Sanger de Cristo Peaks near Alamosa, CO

 Three fourteen thousand foot (4268 meter) peaks, east of Alamosa, Colorado.
 Viewed in the summer time.
 The peaks, from left to right, are Ellingwood Point, Blanca Peak (Sisnaajini in Diné), and Little Bear Peak

-What would it be like to travel to Delphi and meet the Oracle?
-Why did men seek her counsel?
-Why her?
-I used experiences from my travels and incorporated colors and symbols from earlier renditions of Oracles and Sibyls to create a plausible reality about being in the presence of the Oracle.
+I used experiences from my travels and incorporated colors and symbols from earlier renditions of oracles and symbols to create a possible reality about being in the presence of the Oracle

 Evolution of Art